minlanyu/cs145-site/infra.md

 ```

 where X (1-8) is the project number, and YYY is your Github username.
 The description and code skeletons of each minor project are in this repository.
 In this repository, you will finish your coding in each minor project, test your programs, and submit your codes into Github for grading.

+### Submitting the project
+Simply commiting and pushing all changes to the main branch of your cloned project repository counts as a submission.
+We will consider the most recent commit prior to the project deadline as your final submission.
+In the case of extensions, we will consider the most recent commit prior to the extended deadline as your final submission.